sabatinim/video-store-kata/README.md

 The idea of this kata is taken for the video store example from the book "Refactoring" of Martin Fowler

-In the video store there are 3 types of movies tha can be sold:
+In the video store there are 3 types of movies that can be sold:
 - regular movies
 - new release movies
 - children movies